andyfam/javascript/readme.md

 Callback is use a function as a parameter for another function, which can operate asynchronous operation and make sure one function is executed after another.

-# Foreach

-Foreach() method is used for iterate the elements in an array, and apply a function to each element.

-# map

-Map() methond is used for iterate the elements in an array, and apply a function to each element, then return an new array.

-# filter

-Filter() method fiter the elements in an array based on a function.